Sofiia13/travel_app/README.md

 # VoyageVerse

-**VoyageVerse** is a mobile app for planning trips with friends.
+**🧭VoyageVerse** is a mobile app for planning trips with friends.
 The app allows users to create itineraries, choose places to visit, share ideas and information, and plan group trips with other users.

 - [How the App Works](#how-the-app-works)
 - [Features](#features)